-The CSE’s School Programs are designed to challenge and inspire elementary (K-5) students’ science learning through hands-on, inquiry-based activities.
-All school programs are approximately one hour in length and target Sunshine State Standards for science at each elementary grade level.
-Together, programs, live demonstrations and exhibits enhance classroom instruction.
-They support state and national benchmarks.
-They provide hands-on learning experiences and inspire future scientists.
+The Children’s Science Explorium offers School Programs designed to challenge and inspire elementary (K-5) students’ science learning through hands-on, inquiry-based activities.
+All school programs are approximately one hour in length and target state and federal standards for science at each grade level.
+These programs, plus exhibits and demonstrations, enhance a teacher’s classroom instruction.

 Children's Science Explorium